 Much of my stay in Edinburgh was, quite literally, overshadowed by grey skies and streams of rain.
 Of course, the city is always beautiful… but a little sunshine is always appreciated!
 So that’s why when I woke up one morning to find bright blue skies, I just knew I had to take a day trip from Edinburgh to Cramond Island on the coastline.

 Tucked away in a little-known area of Edinburgh, the village of Cramond lies sleepily by the sea.
-Complete with a tidal island and once inhabited by the Romans, you can’t go wrong by taking the number 41 bus from the city center and spending a couple of hours exploring the area, making Cramond one of the best day trips from Edinburgh.
+Complete with a tidal island and once inhabited by the Romans, you can’t go wrong by taking the number 41 bus from the city centre and spending a couple of hours exploring the area, making Cramond one of the best day trips from Edinburgh.

 After all, the place is packed with history and few tourists.
 In fact, one of the most important Roman statues ever found in the UK was discovered, quite by accident, by a fisherman in the local harbour.
 The so-called ‘Cramond Lioness’ was discovered in 1997 and depicts a prisoner being killed by a lioness.
 It is thought to have been used for a Roman tomb and is associated with the nearby Cramond Roman Fort.

 In the village itself, there’s a small café by the waterfront, as well as a quaint pub in the village centre, where I’m told the food is excellent!
 In my rush to catch the bus, I’d forgotten to pack a picnic for lunch.
 As such, the ice cream truck near the water was most definitely a welcome sight!
 Munching on my refreshing ice cream and waffle cone, I made my way across to the island itself…